If you’re looking for places to visit in South West England, here are over 30 suggestions!

 Going to the beach is one of the best South West England day trip ideas.
 What’s more, it’s usually free!
 South West England has some of the best beaches in the country.

-From the dramatic cliffs of the Jurassic Coast, ending in Exmouth, to the crashing waves of North Devon and Cornwall, to idyllic beaches in South Cornwall, to the family-orientated beaches of Somerset – there’s an expanse of sand for everyone in South West England.
+From the dramatic cliffs of the Jurassic Coast, ending in Exmouth, to the crashing waves of North Devon and Cornwall, to idyllic beaches in South Cornwall, to the family-orientated beaches of Somerset – there’s an expanse of sand for everyone in the West Country.

 These beaches do get busy in the summer – especially during school holidays – so try to start your beach day early if you are in peak season.
 My favourite beaches are Widemouth Bay in North Cornwall, Woolacombe in North Devon, Lulworth Cove in Dorset and Exmouth in South Devon.